 Eventually I decided I couldn’t be a worse boss than anyone I had worked for, so I started my own business.
 That chugged along for a couple of decades, with and without partners and staff, sometimes making a tidy profit, sometimes stumbling a bit.
 But always telling stories for others, for pretty good pay.

-I started Wiseacre Press as a vehicle to share stories in two ways: advice/memoir books with an edge, and an edgy blog that supports and promotes them.
-Once I get my micropublishing sea legs, I hope to add other wiseacre voices to the mix.
+Now I’m taking my place in the public conversation—because shit happens, change marches on, opportunities open up, and it helps to talk about them in the many forms of “talking” available in a digital environment.
+So I started Wiseacre Press as a vehicle to share stories in two ways: advice/memoir books with an edge, and an edgy blog that supports and promotes them.